 Serve this Maze Gohan just like you would with white steamed rice (or brown rice).
 Still in need of some ideas?
 Serve it in a format of ichiju sansai (traditional Japanese meal of ‘one soup three dishes’) with these dishes:

-- 5 pieces Umeboshi (Japanese pickled plum) (or 4 large umeboshi; 1 per person-ish depends on the size of ume))
+- 5 pieces umeboshi (Japanese pickled plums) (or 4 large umeboshi; 1 per person, depending on the size of ume)

-Discard the stem of the shiso leaves and roll them up from the stem to the tip.
+- Discard the stems of 10 shiso leaves (perilla/ooba) and roll them up from the stem to the tip.
 Cut into thin julienned strips.

-Discard the pit from umeboshi and chop it finely with the knife.
+- Discard the pits from 5 pieces umeboshi (Japanese pickled plums) and chop it finely with the knife.

 - In a big bowl like my hangiri (sushi oke) or a baking sheet, mix 4 servings cooked Japanese short-grain rice, the chopped umeboshi, the julienned shiso, and 1½ Tbsp toasted white sesame seeds together.
 Serve the rice in individual rice bowls.
 Enjoy!